 You might also enjoy reading 10 Unusual Activities and Things to Do at Lough Key Forest Park

 Where better to play, than up a tree!
-Situated in the picturesque surrounds of Birr Castle, County Offaly, the Treehouse Adventure Area and playground features Ireland’s largest treehouse along with a bouncy pillow, sandpits and a hobbit hut.
+Situated in the picturesque surrounds of Birr Castle Demesne, County Offaly, the Treehouse Adventure Area and playground features Ireland’s largest treehouse along with a bouncy pillow, sandpits and a hobbit hut.
 Tiny feet will love the feel of sand under their feet, as they build their very own castles in the sandy play areas while the more adventurous test their bravery by crossing treetop rope bridges and entering secret tunnels.

-The Treehouse Adventure Area at Birr Castle Gardens is open daily from 9.00 until 17.00.
+The Treehouse Adventure Area at Birr Castle Demesne is open daily from 9.00 until 17.00.
 The Bouncy pillow is in operation at weekends and during school holidays (weather permitting).
 NB Dogs are not permitted within the playground area.
 There’s a coffee shop at the Adventure Area.